 - Complete the application and send it in with the required fee.

-The average processing time for applications is 30 days if everything is filled out properly.
+The average application processing time is 30 days if everything is completed properly.
 Upon approval, the license will be issued after the initial review and sent in the mail.

 How much does a Virginia general contractor license cost?